 Benefit of salary sacrifice for employers

 The benefit is in the saving the employer achieves in National Insurance Contributions (NICs).
-The employer pays NICs on the employees' salaries but not on pension contributions.
+The employer pays NICs on the employees' salaries but not on the benefit it is providing as a result of the salary sacrifice, such as pension contributions.
 The higher the salary, the more the employer has to pay in NICs.
 Reducing the employees' salaries would therefore allow the employer to pay less in NICs.
 Collectively, across a large workforce, an employer can achieve a substantial saving in NICs.
-Substantial increases in the band of earnings on which NICs are payable, which are taking place between 2008 and 2010, could increase the attractiveness of salary sacrifice.

 Benefit of salary sacrifice for employees

-The saving in pension contributions and the reduction in salary should cancel each other out.
+The benefit received as a result of the sacrifice and the reduction in salary should cancel each other out.
 The advantage beyond that is that the employees should also pay less in NICs.
 Like the employer, the employees pay NICs on salary, so the lower their salaries the lower their NICs will be.
 This should produce an overall saving for employees.

 Will this affect other benefits?